 - Semi-Automatic Assisted Cleaning

-- The 19 bar high-performance pump offers barista-style coffee every time, perfectly extracting the delicate flavour of each coffee capsule; Designed for use with Nespresso capsules
+- HIGH PERFORMANCE: The 19 bar pump system offers barista-style single serve coffee or espresso every time, perfectly extracting the delicate flavor of each Nespresso Original coffee capsule

-- The fast heat-up system reaches the ideal temperature in just 25 seconds.
-34 oz. water tank
+- SPEED: The fast heat-up system reaches the ideal temperature in just 25 seconds

-- Thanks to the folding cup tray the CitiZ coffee maker is also perfect for taller glass recipes.
-Removable capsule container, drip tray and water tank for quick and simple cleaning
+- VERSATILITY: Adjustable cup size with two programmable Espresso and Lungo buttons making CitiZ a great coffee maker for all your single serve coffee needs.
+Removable Nespresso capsule container, drip tray and water tank (34 oz.) for quick and simple cleaning

-- The automatic energy-saving function turns the machine off after 9 minutes of inactivity (this period may be extended from 9 to 30 minutes) making your life easier
+- ENERGY EFFICIENCY: The automatic energy-saving function turns your coffee maker off after 9 minutes of inactivity and can be extended from 9 to 30 minutes

-- Each machine includes a welcome set with 16 Nespresso capsules with unique aroma profiles
+- COMPLIMENTARY GIFT: Each machine includes a Nespresso Original capsule welcome kit with a range of capsules with unique aroma profiles

 The Nespresso CitiZ is sleek and advanced for its size and price-range.
 And while it may not come with the many customizable buttons of other machines, it makes up for it with a 19-bar pump extraction system that works for a variety of espresso blends.